nstankov-bg/docs.plutus-community.com/book/docs/setup/buildDocumentation.md

 type Haddock = "plutus-haddock" :> Raw

+-- Change this port if you have a conflict with it. serverPort :: Int serverPort = 8081

 server :: Server.Server Haddock
 -- this path changes depending on plutus commit
 -- Using the symbolic link hasn't work for me